 If your Excel application looks like this and can’t even find the Ribbon Display Options, you can use this VBA code.

-❸ Now insert the save the following VBA code in the VBA Editor.
+- Now insert and save the following VBA code in the VBA Editor.

 This code will restore the main ribbon in Excel straightway.

-Read More: How to Show, Hide, & Customize Excel Ribbon
+Read More: How to Use Excel VBA to Customize Ribbon

 5. Restarting Excel to Restore Ribbon

-If you did everything to restore the ribbon yet it’s not restoring back, then you can follow these two steps:
+If you did everything to restore the ribbon yet it’s not restoring, then you can follow these two steps:

 This will bring back the lost ribbons.

 To sum up, we have discussed 5 ways to restore the ribbon in Excel.
-You are recommended to download the practice workbook attached with this article and practice all the methods.
+You are recommended to download the practice workbook attached to this article and practice all the methods.
 And don’t hesitate to ask any questions in the comment section below.
-We will try to respond to all the relevant queries asap.
-And please visit our website Exceldemy to explore more.
+We will try to respond to all the relevant queries ASAP.